-to sharpen the input step, the result can even be a 'gradient reversal', as shown in Fig. 2 (center).
+represents the 'detail', the difference between the input and overall signals.
+If an enhanced version of the detail is added directly back to the overall signal to give the output (the black signal), the result will overshoot at the step, causing what is often referred to in image processing as a 'halo' effect.
+Conversely, if averaging is done in such a way as to sharpen the input step, the result can even be a 'gradient reversal', as shown in Fig. 2 (center).
 Although weak halos can make image edges stand out, and indeed are deliberately introduced in unsharp masking, stronger halos are perceived as unwanted artifacts.
-Many previous works have thus carefully considered how to reduce or avoid halos [3], [4], [7].
+Many previous works have thus carefully considered how to reduce or avoid halos [3], [5], [9].